Rudolph001/Email_Guardian_New/README_MAC_FIXES.md

 Users on Mac were encountering a JavaScript error "unknownUploadURL_Title" when trying to upload CSV files, preventing successful file uploads.

 ## Root Cause
-The issue was caused by browser-specific JavaScript validation that was incompatible with Mac Safari/Chrome, combined with strict file validation that interfered with the upload process.
+The issue was caused by Safari browser compatibility problems on Mac.
+Safari has stricter JavaScript validation and file handling that interferes with the upload process. **Solution: Use Chrome browser on Mac instead of Safari.**

 ## Solutions Applied